-- 3. Meals served through the National School Lunch and Breakfast Programs and after-school snack programs shall meet nutritional standards specified in law and Administrative Regulation 3550.
+- 1. Foods available on school premises shall be carefully selected so as to contribute to students' nutritional well-being and the prevention of disease; - 2.
+Meals served through the National School Lunch and Breakfast Programs and after-school snack programs shall meet nutritional standards specified in law and Administrative Regulation 3550.
 To accomplish this objective, they will: - a.
 Offer a variety of fresh fruits and vegetables, locally sourced and organic preferred; - b.
 Serve only low-fat (1%) and fat-free milk and nutritionally equivalent non-dairy alternatives (as defined by USDA); - c.
 Ensure that at least eighty percent (80%) of the grains served are whole grain (as defined by USDA); and - d.
-Provide a peanut free menu throughout the District. - 4.
-Be prepared with minimal processing, ideally scratch cooking, in ways that will appeal to students, retain nutritive quality and foster lifelong healthful eating habits; - 5.
-Be served in age-appropriate quantities and at reasonable prices; - 6.
-Be served when possible with eco-friendly serving ware, with composting practices encouraged at sites.
+Provide a peanut free menu throughout the District. - 3.
+Be prepared with minimal processing, ideally scratch cooking, in ways that will appeal to students, retain nutritive quality and foster lifelong healthful eating habits; - 4.
+Be served in age-appropriate quantities and at reasonable prices;

+5. Be served when possible with eco-friendly serving ware, with composting practices encouraged at sites.